-Dear MSN Students:
+Dear Graduate Students:

-Thank you for choosing the Master of Science in Nursing in the School of Nursing at University of Mobile.
-On behalf of the faculty and staff we are excited that God has led you to become a student in the MSN Program and we are grateful for the opportunity to partner with you in fulfilling this God-ordained professional calling.
+Thank you for choosing the Graduate Nursing program at The University of Mobile School of Nursing.
+On behalf of the faculty and staff we are excited that God has led you to become a student in the graduate program.
+We are grateful for the opportunity to partner with you in fulfilling this God-ordained professional calling.

-Opportunities for advanced practice nurses in health care are changing faster now than ever before and we are committed to preparing our students to embrace a myriad of opportunities as the nursing profession continues to evolve.
-We believe that you will leave enriched and well prepared to address the challenges facing health care as we endeavor to meet the health needs of individuals, families, and communities.
+Opportunities for advanced practice nurses in health care are evolving and we are committed to preparing our students to embrace a myriad of opportunities as the nursing profession continues to expand.
+We believe that you will leave enriched and well prepared to address healthcare challenges both local and global, to meet the health needs of individuals, families, and communities.

-The graduate Student Handbook provides information on important policies, procedure and guideline pertinent to graduate nursing education at the University of Mobile.
+The Graduate Student Handbook provides information on important policies, procedures and guidelines pertinent to graduate nursing education at The University of Mobile.
 Our expectation is that you will use this handbook as your first point of reference when you have questions concerning your program of study or academic policies within the School of Nursing.
-We hope that you will find the Graduate Student Handbook a valuable resource in addressing your questions as a University of Mobile graduate student.
+We hope that you find the Graduate Student Handbook a valuable resource in addressing your questions as a University of Mobile graduate student.